 A parasiticide for the treatment and control of internal and external parasites of cattle, and swine.
 1% ivermectin.
 One low-volume dose effectively treats and controls the internal and external parasites that may impair the health of cattle and swine list below.
-Private label brands may vary.
+Brands may vary.

 Dose: Cattle 1ml per 110lbs of bodyweight .
 Swine 1ml per 75 lbs of body weight.